hashicorp/terraform-website/content/source/docs/glossary.html.md

 An open standard for token-based authorization between applications on the internet.

 Terraform Enterprise uses OAuth to connect your organization to your [VCS provider][].
-Generally takes an `id` and `secret` from your VCS provider to give access to TFE and allow it to download configuration from the provider.
+Generally takes an `id` and `secret` from your VCS provider to give access to TFE and allow it to pull in configuration from the provider.

 - [TFE docs: VCS Integration](/docs/enterprise/vcs/index.html)